Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 - Automation for Python testing, building and distribution
 - Creates virtual environments for each process
 - Depending on the command, dependencies are installed, tests are run, packaging is done, etc.
+- tox command line tool reads and runs files like `pyproject.toml`, `tox.ini`, and `setup.cfg`
+- More information in the [tox wiki](https://tox.wiki/en/4.0.15/index.html).

 ---